 Violation of these rules will result in a consequence as directed in the Woodrow Wilson student handbook: Warning 1, Warning 2, Teacher Detention and if necessary, Administrative Referral.

-Required Materials (to be brought to class everyday):
+Required Materials (Please buy ASAP!!
+To be brought to class everyday):

-Your name should be written clearly on the front of the binder, along with “Science” and “Ms. Branton”, so that if it gets lost it will be returned to my room.
+Write your name clearly on the front of the binder, along with “Science” and “Ms. Branton”.
+If it is misplaced, it will be returned to my room.